-There is quite a lot of road walking on the Speyside Way but they are very quiet, single lane estate roads or they have footpaths running parallel to them.
-For the most part it is a leisurely trail which is well signposted and on good tracks including well surfaced cycle tracks and old railway lines.
+There is quite a lot of road walking on the Way but they are mostly very quiet, single lane estate roads or they have footpaths running parallel to them.
+For the most part it is a leisurely trail which is well signposted and on good tracks including cycle tracks and disused railway lines.
 In places the Way allows cycling, riding and dogs, but there is a section between Cromdale and Ballindalloch, which passes through farmland with livestock, where none of these things are permitted.

 In these sections walkers are much more tightly controlled than I am used to, following a long barbed wire corridor which is about 1.5 metres wide through many gates along the field margins.
 There are often lovely looking farm tracks running parallel to these corridors, but walkers are prevented from using them.
 Countryside and Access Codes become a bit superfluous in the face of such tight route management, but I assume it is done to ensure good relations with the farmers along the route.
 The detour around the estate between the Burn of Dalvey and Allt Eoghainn is longer in reality than the route indicated on my map, and the terrain is rougher than the rest of the Way, so it is worth allowing some extra time for this section.

 There are said to be ticks present in parts of Speyside so it is worthwhile taking precautions on the route, especially if you are camping.